 Once a STB processes the signals, an RF-coax cable will not transmit HD signals from the STB to the TV.
 Do not use this type of connection from a STB (or DVD player) to an HDTV.

 Composite Video Cable

 (Usually Yellow, impedance 75 ohms)

 Composite cable is the "video" connection that was the standard for many years.
+It's limited to SD signals of 480i).
 The luminance and chrominance signals travel "together" and this is therefore typically inferior to the next connections we’ll discuss.
 The composite connection can sometimes be better than S-Video (for analogue TV stations), if the "source component" has sent the signal through a comb filter, because the comb filter in your TV may be better at doing this than the source component.
 Try both and see which is better.

-S-video connection is the next step up and usually supplies a superior signal to composite video.
+S-video connection is the next step up and usually supplies a superior signal to composite video, although it's still limited to 480i.
 This is because the chrominance and luminance travel separately.
 As mentioned before, the composite connection can sometimes be superior due to "quirks" of the various components hooked up.

 (Red/Green/Blue Cables, Impedance 75 Ohms)

 Component Video is the "best" analogue connection.
 The various video signals are "separated" as much as possible.
 480P and High Definition signals require component video connection and cannot travel by any of the previously mentioned means from component to component.
 (Digital connections can also handle HD and they’ll be discussed next.)
 Component Video is limited to 1080P, however, the device' firmware usually limits the outgoing signal to 1080i

 Note that component video is not the same as RGB (a connection used by some devices).
 These signals would require a transcoder for most devices.